SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 - Receiver and arguments are pushed to the stack by the caller before the send instruction
 - Receiver and arguments remain on the stack, and are accessed relative to the new frame's base
-- Upon return, it's the callee's responsibility to pop the receiver and arguments and to push the return value to the stack
+- Upon return, it's the callee's responsibility to pop the receiver and arguments and to push the return value on the stack.

 We will slightly revisit this calling convention when introducing just-in-time compilation.